 state_props.is_mutually_orthogonal

-Check if states are mutually orthogonal.
+Checks if quantum states are mutually orthogonal.

 Functions